The Structure and Evolution of LRDs: Insights from JWST NIRSpec Medium and High Resolution Spectroscopy at $z\sim4$: Discussion

-Our estimate of $L_{\rm bol}$ relies on the H$\alpha$ emission line under the assumption that the broad H$\alpha$ component is photo-ionized by a SED similar to a standard AGN model.
-This means that the inferred $L_{\rm bol}$ carries a systematic uncertainty related to the true structure of the LRD's gas shell (or photosphere) and its interior.
-We also compared $L_{\rm bol}$ derived from H$\alpha$ with that estimated from $5100\rm \AA$ continuum using the bolometric correction from \cite{2006ApJS..166..470R}.
+Since our sample lacks direct photometric coverage from X-ray to far-infrared, we have to rely on bolometric corrections (BC).
+BC based on the AGN continuum (e.g., at 5100$\AA$) assumes that the emission originates from the central accretion disk \citep{2006ApJS..166..470R,2012MNRAS.422..478R}, which is unlikely to hold for LRDs.
+On the other hand, the H$\alpha$-based BC considers the connection between H$\alpha$ and far-UV ionizing photons \citep{1995ApJ...455L.119B}.
+The underlying physical mechanism is thus similar in AGN and LRDs, although the exact calibration factor could be changed because of the difference in the covering factor and the central engine structure.
+We have compared $L_{\rm bol}$ derived from H$\alpha$ with that estimated from $5100\rm \AA$ continuum using the bolometric correction from \cite{2006ApJS..166..470R}.
 The two estimates are consistent within a scatter of $0.2~\rm dex$.
-Regarding the results by \cite{2026ApJ...996..129G} that $L_{\rm bol}/L_{\rm 5100}$ may be overestimated by a factor of 2, our sample may overestimate by approximately the same factor.
+Following \cite{2026ApJ...996..129G}, who find that $L_{\rm bol}/L_{\rm 5100}$ may be overestimated by a factor of 2, combined with the $L_{5100}-L_{\rm H \alpha}$ deviation estimated in Section \ref{subsec: mbh_disuss}, we estimate that our $L_{\rm bol}$ may be overestimated by a factor of about 3.

+Overall, considering the differences in structure and SED between LRDs and normal AGN, the $M_{\rm BH}$ may be overestimated by roughly a factor of two, while $L_{\rm bol}$ could be overestimated by a factor of three.
+Since both quantities relate to the deviation of the $L_{\rm H\alpha}$ relation, the resulting $\lambda_{\rm Edd}$ uncertainty is about a factor of two.